gyrogami logo

 The corrugated roller set(s) I was envisioning could be manufactured on non-CNC equipment.
 However, CNC is the best long-term solution in the event they are sold commercially; making several different versions would be easier as well.
 Some quick math would determine how many degrees between each successive valley or peak, the depth, or just let the software figure it out.
 Not a problem either way.

 Or, maybe the stock flat rollers could be modified?
 That would be much less hassle and the preferred option.
 I would want two sets total: one each for lengthwise and widthwise.
-Though each would be limited to 3" in cross-section, they would still made a fat bracelet no matter who's judging!
+Each would be limited to 3" in cross-section.
+That would still make a fat bracelet no matter who's judging!

-Since these rollers would only have to shape but not flatten metal, they wouldn't require some uber alloy should they be non-modifiable.
+Since these rollers would only have to shape and not flatten metal, they wouldn't require some uber hardened alloy should they be non-modifiable.
 It's doubtful the stock rollers are anything special other than their supposed hardness so I wouldn't need to be an alchemist to find a substitution.

 In any case, after three attempts, the mill is on the way.
 More to follow once it's here and I can dissect it fully.